nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 **Sunday (1.5 hour) Extended Literature Search**
 I extended my literature search to include papers after the BERT paper and chose specific ones that aligned more closely with our research topic.
 I utilized Google Scholars to find papers that cited the BERt paper.
 In addition, I searched the ACL proceedings to find recent papers in the past two years that involved models that implemented QA and conversation.
 I organized my findings on the group Mural and added the papers to the Related Works and References section of our project proposal draft.

-**Friday (2 hours) Proposal Part 1: Proposed Problem and Related Work** During our group meeting, we brainstormed for the "Research context and problem statement" section.
-After discussing thoroughly, we put our ideas into full and concise sentences.
-We spent time revising and finalizing it in order to make a clear introduction and transition to our problem statement.
-We made a list of clarifying questions to ask Prof. Chang and our mentors.
-In addition, we also chose three references to discuss.
-I chose one and analyzed how others have addressed similar problems and why are their solutions were not sufficient.

-> SDNet: Contextualized Attention-Based Deep Network For Conversational Question Answering

-Conversational Question Answering (CoQA) requires a model to be capable of reading a passage and answer questions in dialogue.
-To incorporate conversation into reading comprehension, models are required to fully understand the given passage and context of previous questions and answers to provide accurate responses.
-So, traditional neural MRC (Machien Reading Comprehension) models are not suitable to be directly applied to this scenario.
-The paper proposes SDNet which is a contextual attention-based deep neural network for the task of CoQA with state of the art results where its effectiveness outperformed the previous best model by 1.6% F1.
-This was achieved by implementing the use of interattention and self-attention along with Recurrent BIdirectional LSTM layers.
-> Generate: A NLG system for Educational Content Creation

-Generate is a proposed AI-human hybrid system that addresses the generation of assessment content in an efficient and scalable way.
-The system implements NLG approaches and Transformer architecture to leverage substantive pretraining on several generic text as corpora to produce sophisicated context-dependent text as the basis for item creation.
-Their solution is insufficient because it does not provide the option for free response style questions.
-Another issue, is that Generate requires for specifications such as providing a content map or item type and topics to be generated, but the general user may not understand how to provide the best inputs for the AI model to perform well, which would be unintuitive for teachers.
-> Asking Questions the Human Way: Scalable Question-Answer Generation from Text Corpus

-ACS-QG is proposed by Liu et a. to improve on the ineffectiveness of current models to generate quality and diverse question-answer pairs for unstructured text  It's BERT-based and extracts multiple types of information from text to improve question generation.
-While the model can create the original question-answer pair, it is insufficent in creating follow up questions based on the user's answer.

 # Week 4 (10/16-10/22)
 ## Meeting Summaries